Ollrogge/RIOT/tests/sys_fido2_ctap/README.md

 1. Make sure that the CFLAG `CONFIG_FIDO2_CTAP_DISABLE_UP` is disabled as this test target requires user interaction.
 2. Flash the device with `make flash`.
-3. Run the unit tests by running `make fido2-test-up` and follow the instructions about when to show user presence.
+3. Run the unit tests by running `make fido2-test-up` and follow the instructions about when to show user presence (by pressing button 1).

 Note:
 * The tests require python 3.6+.
+* Running the tests for the first time will setup a virtual python environment (venv) and install python dependencies of the tests.
+To check the dependencies please refer to the `requirements.txt` of the [fido2-tests repository](https://github.com/solokeys/fido2-tests).
 * The unit tests will require you to reboot the authenticator multiple times.
-Be patient before continuing as it takes a few seconds for the connection between OS and authenticator to be reestablished.
+Be patient before continuing as it takes a few seconds for the connection between OS and authenticator to be re-established.